יִלָּבֵֽט

 | Number | s — Singular — Singular |

-SIBI-P1 H3832-01
+SIBI-P1 Translation H3832-01

-he will be overthrown
+will be overturned

-| Morphological Notes | Verb; Niphal stem (passive/reflexive); imperfect (yiqtol) 3rd masculine singular.
-The doubled middle consonant reflects the Niphal formation. |
+| Morphological Notes | Verb; Niphal stem (passive/reflexive); imperfect; 3rd person masculine singular. |

-| Rendering Rationale | The Niphal stem gives a passive or inchoative sense, indicating that the subject undergoes the action of the root rather than performing it.
-The imperfect 3rd masculine singular form is reflected in "he will be overthrown," preserving both the passive force of Niphal and the singular masculine subject. |
+| Rendering Rationale | The Niphal stem conveys a passive or reflexive sense of the root לבט, indicating that the subject undergoes the action of being overturned or toppled.
+The imperfect 3ms form expresses incomplete or future action: "he/it will be overturned." |